Teju-joshi277/Covid-19-Cases/README.md

 The goal of this project is to put together a Dashboard that reflects the spread of the disease across the united states.

-I have used John hopinks data for analysis.Please find the link of dataset below:
+I have used John hopinks data for analysis.
+Used tableau prep to clean the dataset.
+Please find the link of dataset below:

 https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports